MayfieldRoboticsPublic/ros-webrtc/README.md

     optional: {DtlsSrtpKeyAgreement: 'true'}
 ```

-all other configuration is per-session and passed to `device` via `ros_webrtc`
+All other configuration is per-session and passed to `device` using
-services:
+`ros_webrtc` services:

 - `srv/Connect.srv`
 - `srv/Disconnect.srv`
 - `srv/IceCandidate.srv`
 - `srv/SdpOfferAnswer.srv`

+when setting up a connection to a peer.